lovasoa/custom_error/README.md

 # Rust custom error

-This is a rust crate containing a macro that should make it more easy to define custom errors without having to write a lot of boilerplate code.
+This crate contains a macro that should make it easier to define custom errors without having to write a lot of boilerplate code.

-The `custom_error!` macro included in this crate takes a type name and a list of error cases and generates a rust enumeration of all the test cases, together with two the required `impl` blocks implementing `std::error::Error` and `std::fmt::Display`.
+The `custom_error!` macro included in this crate takes a type name and a list of possible errors and generates a rust enumeration for all the cases, together with the required `impl` blocks implementing `std::error::Error` and `std::fmt::Display`.

 You can now write